 Notes

-The section titled 'Process of Conceptualisation' is a condensed version of my experience that does not hold all observations.
-The following are disconnected ideas and observations that haven't yet made their way in the main body of text.
+The section titled 'Process of Conceptualisation' is a condensed version that does not hold all observations.
+The following are disconnected ideas and observations that I find to be relevant but they are either off to some degree, or simply haven't yet made their way in the main body of text.
 I am doing so because any adjustment, ends up creating a cascade of adjustments that needs to be reflected downstream.
-Because this is time and energy consuming, which are limited, I am using this page as a place holder for observations and ideas I find important, but have not yet had the time or energy to add them to the main text.
+Because this is time and energy consuming, which are limited, I am using this page as a place holder for observations and ideas I find relevant, but have not yet had the time or energy to develop or add them to the main text.

 -------